whamcloud/Online-Help/docs/Install_Guide/guide.md

 -   Introduces Intel® Enterprise Edition for Lustre\* software and its capabilities

--   Introduces Intel® Manager for Lustre\* software and its capabilities to configure and support real-time management of Lustre file systems, using a GUI-based dashboard
+-   Introduces Manager for Lustre\* software and its capabilities to configure and support real-time management of Lustre file systems, using a GUI-based dashboard